Machine learning of measurement schemes for efficient quantum observable estimation: Optimization of CMS

-The structure that $V$ is convex when $\vec{r}$ or $\{h^k_j\}$ is fixed implies the optimization will be easier when only $\vec{r}$ or $\{h^k_j\}$ (or $\{\theta^k_i\}$) is optimized.
+The key observation is that the denominator $\sum_{k} r_k h^k_j$ in each term of \autoref{equ:cost-fun-decomposed} is affine in $\{h^k_j\}$ when $\vec{r}$ is fixed, and affine in $\vec{r}$ when $\{h^k_j\}$ is fixed.
+Since $f(x)=1/x$ is convex for $x>0$ and the composition of a convex function with an affine map preserves convexity, each term $a_j^2/(\sum_{k} r_k h^k_j)$ is convex in either set of variables separately, and so is $V$ as a summation of these terms with non-negative weights.
+A formal statement and proof of this biconvexity are given in \appref{section:appendix-biconvex}.

+This bi-convex structure (proved in \appref{section:appendix-biconvex}) makes the cost function substantially easier to optimize than the highly non-convex loss landscapes typical of neural networks~\cite{keskar2016large}: each subproblem is convex when the other set of parameters is fixed.
+We emphasize that the biconvexity holds in the variables $(\vec{r}, \{h^k_j\})$ and does not extend to the underlying sub-scheme parameters $\{\theta^k_i\}$: in C-LBCS, each $h^k_j$ is a product of per-qubit probabilities (\appref{sec:h-for-c-lbcs}), and this nonlinear map breaks convexity, so the subproblem over $\{\theta^k_i\}$ with $\vec{r}$ fixed is in general non-convex (see \appref{section:appendix-biconvex}).
+Nevertheless, the convexity of $V$ when $\vec{r}$ or $\{h^k_j\}$ is fixed suggests that the optimization is better behaved when the two sets of parameters are updated separately.
 This situation is similar to the training of a generative adversarial network (GAN)~\cite{GAN}, in which the training can also be divided into two parts (the generator and the discriminator), whose optimization is easier with the parameters of the other part fixed.
 Therefore, we propose to adopt the same strategy in the optimization of the probabilities $\vec{r}$ and parameters in the sub-schemes and set different learning rates for $\vec{r}$ and $\{\theta^k_i\}$ when optimizing a CMS.
 Throughout this work, we will set the learning rate of $\vec{r}$ to be 10 times smaller than the learning rate of $\{\theta^k_i\}$.